Parents As Partners

 We would appreciate parents sharing home information with us, such as illness or death of a pet or relative, or parental absence.
 This would help us understand if a child is uncharacteristically quiet or troubled and we can support the child and family.

 At Manorcroft Nursery we really embrace 'Parents as Partners', you know your child best and can provide us with information about their life outside nursery.
-We would really appreciate if you would use the Home Observation Sheet (located in red magazine rack next to main nursery notice board) to record any experiences or activities your child has enjoyed or any significant learning milestones, i.e. putting on own coat, riding a bike etc which you can then share with us.
-Your key person will include this information in your child's Learning Journey and the information you have provided may help us to conclude their next step, and will help us to plan experiences that will interest and excite them.
+We would really appreciate it if you would use ‘Famly’ to send us any observations and/or photographs of any experiences or activities your child has enjoyed or any significant learning milestones, i.e. putting on own coat, riding a bike etc. The information you have provided may help us to conclude their next step and will help us to plan experiences that will interest and excite them.

 Nursery business is dealt with at termly meetings which all present parents are invited to attend.